Towards the dual motivic Steenrod algebra in positive characteristic: Introduction

 \subsection{A possible strategy}

-As a reduction step towards proving Voevodsky's Conjecture~4, we show the following conditional statement.
-Let $\hatt{H}\Z$ denote the version of the Eilenberg--MacLane spectrum constructed in \cite{Spitzweck13}.
+As a reduction step towards proving Voevodsky's Conjecture~4, we show the following conditional statement (see Proposition~\ref{pr:ReduceLisse}).
+Let $\hatt{M}\Z$ denote the version of the Eilenberg--MacLane spectrum constructed in \cite{Spitzweck18}.

-\begin{prop}[Proposition~\ref{pr:ReduceLisse}] Let $\Z_p$ denote the $p$-adic integers. \emph{If} the object $\hatt{H}\F_{p}$ of $\SH(\Z_p)$ lies in the localizing triangulated subcategory of $\SH(\Z_p)$ generated by the strongly dualizable objects, then the map of $H\F_p$-modules $\Psi$ in Theorem~\ref{th:RetractSteenrodIntro} is an equivalence. \end{prop}
+\begin{proposition} Let $\Z_p$ denote the $p$-adic integers. \emph{If} the object $\hatt{M}\F_{p}$ of $\SH(\Z_p)$ lies in the localizing triangulated subcategory of $\SH(\Z_p)$ generated by the strongly dualizable objects, then the map of $\MM\F_p$-modules $\Psi$ in Theorem~\ref{thm:RetractSteenrodIntro} is an equivalence. \end{proposition}